Berliner Weisse: Brands

 At the height of Berliner Weisse production in the 19th century, it was the most popular alcoholic drink in Berlin, and 700 breweries produced it.
 By the end of the 20th century there were only two breweries left in Berlin, and a handful in the rest of Germany.
 The two Berlin breweries, Berliner Kindl and Schultheiss, are both now owned by the Oetker Group and one of the few brands still produced in Berlin is Berliner Kindl Weisse.

 Serving

 Berliner Weisse is often served in a bowl-shaped glass with flavoured syrups, such as raspberry (Himbeersirup), or artificial woodruff flavouring (Waldmeistersirup).
+Sour ales are often flavored with fruit juice (e.g. sour cherry, strawberry, raspberry, apricot, mango, pineapple, passion fruit, sea buckthorn, cantaloupe or kiwi).
 The beer may also be mixed with other drinks, such as pale lager, in order to balance the sourness.